Linux/macOS

 go run cmd/nuclei-mcp/main.go

-For development and testing purposes, you can use the MCP Inspector:
+For testing, use the MCP Inspector:

 # Install the MCP Inspector globally